top of page

 Priest:

-Christ our true God, through the prayers of His immaculate Mother; of the holy, glorious, and all-praiseworthy apostles; of our father among the saints, Nicholas, archbishop, wonder-worker of Myra in Lycia; and of all the saints, will have mercy and save us, for He is good and loves mankind.
+Christ our true God, through the prayers of His immaculate Mother; by the power of the precious and life-giving cross; of the holy, glorious, and all-praiseworthy apostles Our Venerable Father Ephrem the Syrian and of all the saints, will have mercy and save us, for He is good and loves mankind.

 Choir: Amen.